 Moving From New York to California

-Moving from the east coast to the west coast, exchanging the cooler weather of New York for the year round sunshine of California, moving from city life, to beach life, can all be very appealing.
-However, it’s important to acknowledge that making a move from New York to California also means moving to an earthquake zone.
+Securing a long distance moving company from New York to California, exchanging the cooler weather of East Coast for the year round sunshine of West Coast, moving from city life, to beach life of Santa Monica, or bay area can all be very appealing.
+However, it’s important to acknowledge that making a move from New York to California also means moving long distance to an earthquake zone.
 There are provisions that can be taken in order to prepare your home and your family should you experience one of California’s famous earthquakes.

 How should you prepare your home in an earthquake zone?

-If you’re planning to move from New York to Los Angeles, or from New York to San Francisco, knowing what to check when choosing your new home, and how to prepare it can provide peace of mind should an earthquake hit the city and surrounding areas.
+If you are planning to move across the country from New York to Los Angeles, or cross country from New York to San Francisco and the bay area (aka, the golden state), knowing what to check when choosing your new home, and how to prepare it can provide peace of mind should an earthquake hit the city and surrounding areas.